skybig233/Flye/docs/USAGE.md

 ### PacBio CLR

-Flye was tested on raw PacBio CLR reads (P5C3 and P6C4) with error rate ~15%.
+Flye was tested on raw PacBio CLR reads (P5C3/P6C4/Sequel) with error rate ~15%.

-Note that Flye assumes that the input files represent PacBio subreads, e.g. adaptors and noise are trimmed and multiple passes of the same insertion sequence are separated.
-This is typically handled by PacBio instruments/toolchains, however we saw examples of incorrect third-party raw -> fastq conversions, which resulted into incorrectly trimmed data.
-In case Flye is failing to get reasonable assemblies, make sure that your reads are properly preprocessed.
+Note that in PacBio mode, Flye assumes that the input files represent PacBio subreads, e.g. adaptors and scraps are removed and multiple passes of the same insertion sequence are separated.
+This is typically handled by PacBio instruments/toolchains, however we saw examples of problemmatic raw -> fastq conversions, which resulted into incorrectl subreads.
+In this case, consider using [pbclip](https://github.com/fenderglass/pbclip) to fix your Fasta/q reads.

 ### Error-corrected reads input